Trump's National Security Adviser Reportedly Discussed Sanctions With Russia

 Those sanctions were announced on Dec.
 29; within hours of saying all of Flynn's contact with Kislyak had taken place on Dec.
 28, Spicer clarified to NPR that a phone call between Flynn and Kislyak had taken place "around the same time" the retaliation was announced.
 As to whether the two discussed the U.S. sanctions and/or a potential Russian response, Spicer told Tamara it was "doubtful."

 After Obama imposed the sanctions, a retaliation seemed certain.
-Russia's foreign ministry mocked the U.S. president online, and recommended an in-kind expulsion of 35 American diplomats.
+Russia's Foreign Ministry mocked the U.S. president online and recommended an in-kind expulsion of 35 American diplomats.
 But Russian President Vladimir Putin said, "We will not expel anyone" — and invited the children of U.S. diplomats to visit the Kremlin's Christmas tree, as NPR's Lucian Kim reported.

-Lucian added, "Putin said in his statement, he will work to restore Russian-U.S. relations based on the policies of incoming president Donald Trump."
+Lucian added, "Putin said in his statement he will work to restore Russian-U.S. relations based on the policies of incoming President Donald Trump."

-On Sunday talk shows last month, when Vice President Mike Pence was asked about the controversy he said on CBS' Face the Nation that it was "strictly coincidental" that Flynn and the ambassador spoke around the time the sanctions were levied — and, he added, "they did not discuss anything having to do with the United States' decision to expel diplomats or impose censure against Russia."
+On Sunday talk shows last month, when Vice President Pence was asked about the controversy, he said on CBS's Face the Nation that it was "strictly coincidental" that Flynn and the ambassador spoke around the time the sanctions were levied — and, he added, "they did not discuss anything having to do with the United States' decision to expel diplomats or impose censure against Russia."

 Today, an administration official tells NPR and other news outlets that Pence had based his response on conversations he had with Flynn as he prepared to appear on the show.

-Responding to the most recent reports about Flynn, Rep. Adam Schiff (D-Calif.), the top Democrat on the House Intelligence committee, said the allegation that Flynn might have secretly discussed ways to undermine U.S. sanctions "raises serious questions of legality and fitness for office."
+Responding to the most recent reports about Flynn, California Rep. Adam Schiff, the top Democrat on the House Intelligence Committee, said the allegation that Flynn might have secretly discussed ways to undermine U.S. sanctions "raises serious questions of legality and fitness for office."
 And if Flynn or other officials have misled the public about the matter, Schiff said, "his conduct would be all the more pernicious, and he should no longer serve in this Administration or any other."

 As the story of Flynn's contacts with Kislyak emerged last month, the Senate Select Committee on Intelligence announced it would investigate allegations that Russia meddled in the U.S. elections; the FBI has also been looking at the charges.